WAKS

-WAKS (96.5 FM) is a commercial radio station licensed to Akron, Ohio, and serving Greater Cleveland and Northeast Ohio.
-It is owned by iHeartMedia and it broadcasts a Top 40 (CHR) radio format known as "96.5 KISS-FM."
-Studios are in the Six Six Eight Building in downtown Cleveland's Gateway District.
-96.5 KISS-FM carries several nationally syndicated programs: Elvis Duran and the Morning Show, On Air with Ryan Seacrest and American Top 40.
+WAKS (96.5 FM) is a commercial radio station licensed to Akron, Ohio, United States, featuring a contemporary hit radio format as "96.5 Kiss FM".
+Owned by iHeartMedia, WAKS serves Greater Cleveland, Northeast Ohio and the Akron metropolitan area.
+Although licensed to Akron, the station is assigned by Nielsen to the Cleveland radio market.
+Its studios are located in the Six Six Eight Building in Downtown Cleveland, and its transmitter is located in Brecksville.
+In addition to a standard analog transmission, WAKS transmits over two HD Radio subchannels and is available online via iHeartRadio; the station's second subchannel carries an urban contemporary format as "Real 96.1" and is relayed over low-power translator W291BV in Solon.

-WAKS has an effective radiated power (ERP) of 31,000 watts.
-The transmitter is off Snowville Road in Brecksville, slightly closer to Cleveland than to Akron.
-For this reason, 96.5 KISS-FM is regarded as part of the Cleveland radio market.
-WAKS broadcasts using HD Radio technology.
-WAKS-HD2 airs an urban contemporary format known as "Real 106.1."
-That feeds 200-watt FM translator W291BV at 106.1 MHz.
+WAKS serves as the local affiliate for Elvis Duran and the Morning Show, On Air with Ryan Seacrest and American Top 40.

 History

 WCUE-FM

-On March 12, 1958, WCUE (1150 AM) of Cuyahoga Falls, Ohio, launched an FM sister station at 96.5 Megahertz in Akron.
+On March 12, 1958, WCUE (1150 AM) of Cuyahoga Falls, Ohio, launched an FM sister station at 96.5 MHz in Akron.
 The call sign was WCUE-FM.
 At first, both stations would simulcast their programming.

 Because WCUE was a daytimer station required to go off the air at night, WCUE-FM was able to continue broadcasting into the evening.
 The stations were network affiliates of the Mutual Broadcasting System and had their studios at 41 South Main Street in Akron.